-The environmental footprint of the fashion and textiles industry is very large and one of the leading causes of climate change.
-As a brand this is a problem that we take extremely seriously.
-We have recently launched ‘No frills’, our sustainable, core classic’s line, in an attempt to reimagine our product and to provide an alternative to fast fashion.
-From supply chains, to the way we run the office, to whom we partner with, we promote sustainability where we can.
+The environmental footprint of the fashion and textiles industry is huge and sadly one of the leading causes of climate change.
+As a brand, we take this problem extremely seriously.
+We promote sustainability at every touchpoint of the business, from our supply chains to the way we run the office.

-What is happening in the fashion industry is very similar to what is happening in the food industry.
-Heavy chemicals and pesticides are being used and have a huge impact on the environment.
+What’s happening in the fashion industry is very similar to what is happening in the food industry.
+Heavy chemicals and pesticides are being used, having a great impact on the environment.
 Throughout the supply chain we are committed to using as many organic and natural fibres, with minimal chemicals, as possible.

-For Summer 2020 only 5% of our fabrics are synthetic and we only use them where absolutely necessary, such as in pleating, and we are working hard to phase them out entirely.
 Synthetic fibres, most commonly polyester, need industrial circulation to manage recycling and re-recycling and we don’t believe that there is the appropriate infrastructure in place for this.
-Furthermore, when they are washed synthetic fibres shed tiny particles of plastic into the water system that end up our oceans.
+Furthermore, when they are washed, synthetic fibres shed tiny particles of plastic into the water system that end up in our oceans.
 Plastic is already a huge issue for our planet, and tiny particles like this are currently impossible to catch.
 They therefore end up polluting our water, causing damage to the environment and contaminating fish and other marine life.
-So until innovation and development gets to the level where we believe synthetics are a safe option, we remain committed to virgin and recycled natural fibres!
+So until innovation and development gets to the level where we believe synthetics are a safe option, we remain committed to virgin and recycled natural fibres.

 Whilst we are focusing on ensuring the best environmental standards of producing your garments, you can make a big difference too on what you do with your garment once you own it.